zulip/zulip-gci/docs/working-copies.md

 working copies:

 - `git fetch`: This grabs code from another repo to your local copy.
-- `git push`: This pushes code from your repo to one of the remotes.
+- `git push`: This pushes code from your local repo to one of the remotes.
 - `git remote`: This helps you configure short names for remotes.
 (Your mentor can help you with this.)
 - `git pull`: **Do not use this, please**!